 If you've read this far, thank you for your attention.

-This person wrote the review because of poor customer service of sears repair from Sears.
+DivestFromSearsHC wrote the review because of poor customer service at Sears.
 Reviewer claimed that he or she lost $250 and wants Sears to offer any options to resolve the issue.

 The most disappointing in user's experience was everyone else i met thereafter.
 Author liked the most fellow who directed me to the service department.
 The author asks this business to immediately contact him/ her to briefly discuss his/ her negative experience with the company.